All Products

 DataWorks Standard Edition, Professional Edition, and Enterprise Edition

-DataWorks add-on modules
+DataWorks value-added modules

-DataWorks Data Modeling
+Data Modeling

 Subscription resource groups

-Subscription serverless resource groups, exclusive resource groups for scheduling, exclusive resource groups for Data Integration, and exclusive resource groups for DataService Studio
+Subscription Serverless resource groups, exclusive resource groups for scheduling, exclusive resource groups for Data Integration, and exclusive resource groups for DataService Studio

 Pay-as-you-go resource groups

-DataWorks add-on services
+Other DataWorks Pay-as-you-go services

-Stop add-on services
+Stop using other pay-as-you-go services

-Completely stop using DataWorks
+Completely disable DataWorks

 Delete related tasks or resources